An improved Compton parameter map of thermal Sunyaev-Zeldovich effect from Planck PR4 data: Residual foreground and noise contamination in the PR4 -map

 The NILC weights give unit response to the SED of the thermal SZ signal across \textit{Planck} channels.
 As the frequency dependence of the thermal SZ effect is negative at frequencies below 217 GHz (Fig.~\ref{fig:freq_response}), and the majority of the radio sources are detected in these frequencies, they end up as negative point sources in the reconstructed Compton $y$-maps.
 The opposite is true for IR sources in general.
 As the distribution of extragalactic sources over the sky is also non-Gaussian, radio sources contribute as a negatively skewed tail in the 1-PDF of the reconstructed $y$-map.
-In contrast, IR sources contribute to the positively skewed tail of the distribution (see e.g. Fig.~\ref{fig:tSZ_pdf_plk_sims} from simulations in Appendix~\ref{app:sims}).
+In contrast, IR sources contribute to the positively skewed tail of the distribution (see Fig.~\ref{fig:tSZ_pdf_plk_sims} in Appendix~\ref{app:sims} for evidence from simulations).
 This assertion is supported by Fig.~\ref{fig:tSZ_pdf_point_sources}, where the drop of the negative non-Gaussian tail in the 1-PDF of the PR4 $y$-map is largely obtained by masking only radio sources detected in \textit{Planck} LFI channels (yellow line versus purple line).

-Masking only the negative sources in the $y$-map (black line) or all detected \textit{Planck} sources, including IR sources (red line), does not significantly attenuate the negative tail of the distribution, beyond what is achieved by masking only LFI radio sources (yellow line).
-In addition, when we mask out IR sources in the $y$-map, we observe only a slight drop in the positive non-Gaussian tail that is characteristic of thermal SZ.
-This suggests that masking IR sources may have negligible benefits, while there is also a risk of losing part of the non-Gaussian SZ signal from unresolved compact thermal SZ sources.
-Therefore, we find it reasonable to mask out only negative sources in the $y$-map using the \textit{Planck} compact sources detected at frequencies below $217$\,GHz.
-This lets us have a higher sky fraction available without significant contamination of the signal.
+Masking all detected \textit{Planck} sources in the $y$-map (red line) does not significantly attenuate the negative tail of the distribution beyond what is achieved by masking only the sources detected at frequencies $<217$\,GHz (black line).
+These two cases also show only marginal improvements compared to masking only LFI radio sources (yellow line).
+This is evident from the variance of the \mbox{1-PDF}, which is reduced by $5\%$ when masking sources detected below $217$\,GHz (black line) compared to the unmasked distribution (purple line), while a further reduction of only $0.5\%$ is achieved by masking all sources (red line).
+In addition, when all sources in the $y$-map are masked (red line), there is only a negligible drop compared to the black line in the positive non-Gaussian tail characteristic of thermal SZ (skewness reduced by only $1\%$).
+This suggests that masking sources detected at frequencies $\geq 217$\,GHz have negligible benefits, while there is also a risk of losing part of the non-Gaussian SZ signal due to erroneous masking of unresolved compact thermal SZ sources mistaken as IR sources.
+Therefore, the choice is made to mask out only sources below $217$\,GHz in the $y$-map using the corresponding \textit{Planck} compact source masks (black line).
+This approach allows for a higher sky fraction without significant contamination of the signal.

 As visible from Fig.~\ref{fig:tSZ_pdf_point_sources} before masking, the negative non-Gaussian tail in the 1-PDF is slightly larger for the PR2 $y$-map (dashed black line) compared to the PR4 $y$-map (purple line), which suggests lower residual contamination from radio sources in the PR4 $y$-map.
 Again, the lower noise levels in the PR4 data allow the NILC pipeline to further reduce the extragalactic foreground contamination from CIB and radio sources in the $y$-map.